The Center Conjecture for spherical buildings of types F4 and E6: Introduction

 The approach in this paper has been carried further by the second author in \cite{E8,diss} where he proves Conjecture~\ref{conj:tcc} for spherical buildings of types $E_7$ and $E_8$.
 It follows that the Center Conjecture holds for all spherical buildings without factors of type $H_4$, and in particular for all thick spherical buildings.

-{\em Acknowledgements.} The first author thanks C.\ Parker and K.\ Tent for stimulating conversations related to the Center Conjecture.
+{\em Acknowledgements.} The first author thanks C.\ Parker and K.\ Tent for reviving his interest in the Center Conjecture.
 We are grateful to the CONACYT (Mexico), the Deutscher Akademischer Austauschdienst, the Deutsche Forschungsgemeinschaft and the Hausdorff Research Institute for Mathematics for financial support, and to the Hausdorff Institute also for its great hospitality during our stay in fall 2008.